 Assuming you are a graphic designer looking for a job, you need to review other salary surveys so that you know how much you should be receiving.
 It is also beneficial if you want to get better income from other companies that might be offering you a similar job.

-If you are an employer, conducting a salary survey might assist you in ensuring that your employees are equally paid.
+If you are an employer, conducting a salary survey might assist you in ensuring you pay your employees equally.

 Base salary is the minimum payment each graphic designer can expect to receive in return for the amount of time and effort they have put into delivering a design service.
 There are still other benefits that employees could take advantage of.
-Medical insurance and other health benefits usually come with the package depending on company policies, thus not included in the base salary.
+Your medical insurance and other health benefits usually come with the package depending on company policies, thus not included in the base salary.

 The minimum base salary for a graphic designer in Singapore ranges quite widely from $3,000 to the maximum number of $46,000 per year.
 Therefore, leaving $31,000 as the average salary or the middle ground between the lowest and highest base wage.